-The Merse River flows through the Provinces of Siena and Grosseto and it’s the most important tributary of the Ombrone River which runs through the town of Pian di Rocca after travelling nearly 70 kilometers from Poggio Croce di Prata, at an altitude of 848 meters.
-If you go along the first part of the river and pass the Montieri Bridge, you’ll find the Roste, red mountains where settlers once worked copper.
+The Merse River flows through the provinces of Siena and Grosseto.
+It is the most important tributary of the Ombrone River which runs through the town of Pian di Rocca after travelling nearly 70 kilometers from its source in Poggio Croce di Prata, at an altitude of 848 meters.